dmahugh/github/gitinfo.md

                auth_config() as an admin of the org(s).

     Returns a list of namedtuples containing the specified fields.
+##minimize_json(infile=None, outfile=None):

+    Remove all *_url properties from a json data file.

+    infile = the input json file (as returned by the GitHub API)
+    outfile = the new minimized file with *_url removed.

+    This function is intended for use with data files that contain captured
+    GitHub API responses as a list of dictionaries.
+It removes *_url entries
+    from the dictionaries in the list.
 ###pagination(link_header):

     Parse values from the 'link' HTTP header returned by GitHub API.